Subplot: Literary Definition, Examples, and Writing Tips

 Stories are complicated, twisty, multi-faceted things.
-At some point, in many of the best stories, it feels like everything is in complete chaos, and then, seemingly all at once, it’s as if the chaos has come to a head in a way that makes everything line up perfectly.
+At some point, in many of the best stories, it feels like everything is in complete chaos, and then, seemingly all at once, it’s as if the chaos has come to a head in a way that makes everything line up perfectly–the plot, the subplot, the character arcs and conflicts—all resolved.

-Great writers do this intentionally, weaving tension into their stories and then paying it off at the exact right moment.
+Great writers do this intentionally, weaving tension into their stories and then making it pay off at the exact right moment.

 And one of the best tools in a writer’s tool belt is the subplot.